RunzeW2/Leadtime_Optimization_Research/README.md

 ### Stochastic Gradient Descent (SGD)
 Stochastic Gradient Descent (SGD) is an iterative optimization algorithm used to minimize an objective function.
 It is particularly useful for large-scale and high-dimensional optimization problems.
 In our context, SGD is applied to optimize the planned lead times in an assembly system to minimize the overall cost.

-### Dynamic Programming
-Dynamic Programming is a method used for solving complex problems by breaking them down into simpler subproblems.
-It is used to solve the cost function optimization problem by considering the dependencies between different stages of the assembly process.

 ## Cost Function

 The main cost function we aim to optimize is given by: